 Why are children at risk in daycare & preschool?

-Children are at risk of sexual abuse at school, and preschoolers are not immune.
+Parents see media coverage related to sexual abuse in preschools and daycares and wonder if their child could be in danger.
 Reports indicate preschoolers often do not have the vocabulary or awareness to report occurrences of abuse or molestation.
 These, the youngest of victims, only know that they are being hurt in a manner they don’t understand.

-Preschoolers are at risk because teachers and staff members responsible for supervising children do not adequately recognize barrier testing and the grooming process utilized by molesters.
+Preschoolers are at risk because teachers and staff members responsible for supervising children do not recognize barrier testing and the grooming process of the abuser.

 What should preschools & daycares do to prevent sexual abuse?

-Abuse Prevention Systems provides preschools and daycares with state-of-the-art tools and trainings created by attorneys who litigate sexual abuse cases, staying abreast of evolving state reporting, training and screening requirements.
+Abuse Prevention Systems provides preschools and daycares with state-of-the-art tools and trainings created by attorneys who are sexual abuse experts, staying abreast of evolving state reporting, training and screening requirements.

 Abuse Prevention Systems preschool and daycare resources include: